 Early treatment of a meningioma can prevent disability.
 However, if your tumor is slow growing and does not affect your health, your doctor may choose to observe your tumor at scheduled intervals rather than treat it immediately.
 Your doctor might schedule you for an MRI every few months, and eventually less frequently, to monitor the tumor's growth.

 Meningiomas don't always need to be removed.
 Ask your physician if conservative management is possible in your case.

 If you require surgery, choose a neurosurgeon and surgical team experienced in all courses of meningioma treatment.
-The Mount Sinai Medical Center has neurosurgeons and surgical teams experienced in all areas of meningioma treatment.
+The Mount Sinai Health System has neurosurgeons and surgical teams experienced in all areas of meningioma treatment.